 - Report smishing texts to your mobile provider by texting 7726.

 You’ve probably heard about phishing, where criminals attempt to steal your personal information via email.
-With the popularity of texting, fraudsters are attempting to dupe victims via text, too.
+Well, with the popularity of texting rising in recent years, fraudsters are attempting to dupe victims via text, too.
 It’s called SMS phishing, or “smishing.”

 Smishers typically send a text that’s intended to trick you into giving away personal information, like your passwords, account numbers or Social Security number.
 They use that information to gain access to your email or bank accounts.
-Or, they sell it to other scammers.
+Sometimes, they even sell it to other scammers.
 Smishers have lots of ways to get you to share sensitive information.
-According to the Federal Trade Commission, some of the most popular tactics include:
+According to the Federal Trade Commission, some of the most common tactics include:

-- Warning you of suspicious activity on one of your accounts
+- and warning you of suspicious activity on one of your accounts

-Of course, phone scams are not just limited to texting.
+Of course, phone scams aren’t just limited to texting.
 Fraudsters may also call you impersonating your financial institution or other trusted source.
 Always be wary of incoming calls asking for personal information or passcodes.